Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

 \subsection{Event selection}

 Before the statistical analysis, we must select the events that can be distinguished from the background noise.
 The selection criteria for identifying simulated signals are informed by the characteristics of the simulated voltage and the background noise.
-The following criteria are intended to ensure that the detected signals are genuine:
+The following criteria are intended to ensure that the detected signals correspond to a shower event:

-\begin{itemize} \item SNR $>$ 5 for any of the 3 polarizations. \item $t_{\text{signal}} - 200$ ns < $t_{\text{peak}}$<\ \ $t_{\text{signal}}$ + 200 ns : the time of the maximum amplitude of the trace, $t_{\text{peak}}$, must fall within $\pm 200$ ns of the time the signal is expected to be on the trace. \item Only the innermost 16 antennas out of the 20 simulated antennas of each arm of the star-shape pattern are used.
-The simulation footprint covers twice the Cherenkov angle, and antennas beyond number 16 are excluded because they do not capture significant coherent signals. \item $N_{\text{antenna}} \ \ \geqslant$ 5 : at least 5 antennas must meet the above criteria for the simulation event to be selected, which is a typical requirement for cosmic ray reconstruction. \end{itemize}
+\begin{itemize} \item SNR $>$ 5 in at least one antenna arm. \item $t_{\text{signal}} - \unit[200]{ns}$ < $t_{\text{peak}}$<\ \ $t_{\text{signal}}$ + \unit[200]{ns} : the time of the maximum amplitude of the trace, $t_{\text{peak}}$, must fall within $\pm$\unit[200]{ns} ns of the time the signal is expected to be at in the trace. \item Only the innermost 16 antennas out of the 20 simulated antennas in each arm of the star-shaped layout are used.
+The simulation footprint covers twice the Cherenkov angle, and antennas beyond ring number 16 are excluded due to their negligible signal contribution. \item $N_{\text{antenna}} \ \ \geqslant$ 5 : at least 5 antennas must meet the above criteria. \end{itemize}

-For the dipole antenna, 2332 out of 4160 simulations pass these event selection criteria.
-In these selected events, 79\% of the antennas were triggered according to the above conditions.
-For the HORIZON antenna, 2749 simulations passed the selection criteria, from which 71\% of the antennas were triggered.
-This selection process does not introduce bias with respect to the initial parameters, such as zenith angle, azimuth angle, or energy.
+For the dipole antenna, 2332 out of 4160 simulations satisfy these event-selection criteria.
+In these selected events, 79\% of the antennas were triggered.
+For the HORIZON antenna, 2749 simulations passed the selection criteria, with 71\% of antennas triggered accordingly.